-The Bachelor of Arts in Lifespan Care Administration emphasizes caregiving best practices across the lifespan, preparing graduates to provide quality care no matter the healthcare environment.
+The online Bachelor of Arts in Lifespan Care Administration emphasizes caregiving best practices across the lifespan, preparing graduates to provide quality care no matter the healthcare environment.
 It is an accredited, flexible, and affordable degree program designed to improve the essential knowledge and skills of care facility staff and administrators.
 The degree can be customized based on individual interest—whether that interest is in care for children, adolescents, or the elderly.
 Students gain knowledge that can be applied to responsibilities and goals across the range of human development and will become familiar with the theoretical, ethical, and legal issues related to caregiving.

 Criminal Investigation Minor

 The Minor in Criminal Investigation and Intelligence Analysis introduces students to a core function of law enforcement and security operations.
 For approximately two decades, information technology and computer analytics have steadily improved the capabilities of crime analysis, crime forecasting, and homeland security operations.
 These functions frequently support and augment criminal and security investigations of every kind.

 The Minor in Criminal Justice allows students in other undergraduate programs at OU to explore the issues of crime, law and the criminal justice system, emphasizing courts, criminal procedure, corrections and emerging issues and trends in law enforcement.
 Students get a solid understanding of the criminal justice system by studying theories in policing, criminal behavior, American judicial processes, and the American correctional system.

 Diversity Studies Minor